bmharper/xo/README.md

 * Depend upon the GPU (OpenGL ES 2.0, or DirectX 11).
 * Parallelize layout and rendering (the pre-GPU phases).
 * Strive to keep latency low.
-* Make it easy for games to integrate nudom.
+* Make it easy for games to integrate xo.
 * Separate the *DOM manipulation* and *render* threads.
 This allows animations to run on the render thread at 60 hz, while you're free to take significantly more time than 16ms to perform your computation and update the DOM.
 While a moot point for games, this has material benefits for non-realtime applications.